grammyjs/website/site/docs/hosting/cloudflare-workers.md

 ## Testing Your Bot

 Open your Telegram app, and start your bot.
-If it responded, it means you're good to go!
+If it responds, it means you're good to go!

 ## Debugging Your Bot